 After the unknown attacker passed over him, its blows deflected by Chysaor's sturdy armor, the Sentinel rolled to his feet and shot a none-to-pleased glare at his enemy.
 Who, or what, ever it was, was quite surprising.
 Some sort of gray-skinned humanoid creature with straps and scraps of clothing wrapped around it, with a set of goggle like things where its eyes should be, and a mouth gagged by one of the straps that wrapped around the thing's body.
 As he looked down at its hands, Chrysaor noticed that it was not claws the creature wielded, but actually katars, a unique weapon that did not find much use in modern combat.

 The creature even stood in a strange way, its feet sliding across the ground without actually moving it forward, which didn't seem physically possible.
 But while strange, whatever it was seemed human, and it had yet to attack him again, so Chrysaor thought that he may try reason with it.

 Holding up his hands in the universal sign of peace, Chrysaor said attempted to relay his wishes.
 "I do not wish to fight you.
 If we can but talk-!"

 His useless attempt at peace was interrupted when the creature sprinted forward, flipped around, and kicked Chrysaor in the head.
 The Sentinel stumbled backwards, not so much injured by the blow as he was staggered in his unpreparedness for it.

 Now Chrysaor was a gentle man, but when things refused to even acknowledge his wishes for peace, he tended to lose his temper.
-He pulled Naegling from its golden sheath, and the last rays of the sun at his back caused the magical blade to shimmer an iridescent orange, much like the sky above him.
+He pulled Naegling from its silver sheath, and the last rays of the sun at his back caused the magical blade to shimmer an iridescent orange, much like the sky above him.
 He held the blade diagonally in front of him, a stance he deemed most efficient for blocking multiple unexpected attacks.